Changelog

 • Refactored core processing pipeline

-• Enhanced error messages
+• Clearer error messages on failed lookups

 Fixed

-• Fixed encoding issues with special characters
+• Encoding issues with non-ASCII characters in author names

 [0.0.10] - 2024-10-01